AirtestProject/Airtest/README.rst

 Getting Started
 ---------------

-Airtest is an automated testing framework with main focus on games, however it can be used for other native applications as well.
-Currently, Windows and Android operating systems are supported.
+Airtest is a cross-platform automated testing framework with main focus on games, which can also be used for native apps.
+Currently, Windows and Android are well supported.
 Support for iOS comes in near future.

-Airtest framework is based on image recognition technology and provides cross-platform APIs that allows to install application, perform simulated input, make assertions, and so forth.
-It also generates the html report when testing is finished.
+Airtest provides cross-platform APIs, including app installation, simulated input, assertion and so forth.
+Airtest uses image recognition technology to locate UI elements, so that you can automate test on games without injecting any code.
+After running the test, an HTML report will be generated automatically, that allows you to quickly locate failed test points.

 **AirtestIDE** is an out of the box GUI tool that helps to create and record test cases in the user-friendly way.
-AirtestIDE provides QA with entire production workflow: ``record -> replay -> report``
+AirtestIDE provides QA with a complate production workflow: ``record -> replay -> report``

 `Get Started from Airtest Project Homepage`_